Policy

 DPI Database: Innocence Database

 A Death Penalty Information Center database of every death-row exoneration since 1972.
-For every 8 people executed in the United States, one person wrongfully condemned to death has been exonerated.
+For every 8 people executed in the United States, one other person has been exonerated from death row.

 DPI Analysis: What Lies Behind Wrongful Convictions